AndroMikulic/Thema-Chat/README.md

 # Thema Chat
 ## Thema.chat is an open source platform for finding people who want to talk about the same things you want to talk about!
+### Type in a topic you're interested in, and be connected to the person who wrote the exact same (not case sensitive).
+You can also see a random topic that someone wants to talk about.
+On the info page you may see how many people are online looking to chat and what the last topic entered is.
 ![thema-screenshot0.png](https://i.postimg.cc/X70ffh9K/thema-screenshot0.png)
 ![Index page](https://i.postimg.cc/1RVBcw2S/thema-screenshot1.png)